 Bring Math & Language Learning Into Everyday Life

 Meagan: The way I see it, my kids spend all day doing formalized learning at school.
 Home is the place for learning to happen in such a natural and fun way, we almost don’t even know it’s happening (Mom included!).
 Whether measuring ingredients for the nightly meal, singing along with a musical soundtrack, or choosing a fun saying for your kitchen letterboard, look for low-key ways to incorporate math and language learning into everyday life.
 But don’t try too hard: some of the best learning happens while you’re just having fun.

 Sarah: In a recent podcast episodes we talked about becoming the parent that teachers love, and one of our tips was to be sure you’re taking the time to participate in the two-way teacher-parent communication process.
 Read the weekly newsletters so you can prompt your kid with thoughtful questions about what they’re learning; write a note to let teachers know when your kid is particularly engaged in a subject (teachers get a lot of emails about the not-so-happy kids–it means a lot to hear about a kid who is gobbling up the solar system unit).

 Promote Rest & Leisure Time

 Meagan: At my fourth-grade daughter’s back-to-school night, her teacher made a point of telling us how little downtime the kids get during a typical school day.
 Thinking about the fact that school kids are often thinking and working for eight hours each day (plus after-school sports and activities) reminded me how important it is to give them plenty of opportunities to chill out at home.
-I love that Epic! makes it easy for kids to explore their interests in a low-key way, whether it’s watching craft videos or listening to an audiobook, without the need for parents to “direct” their activities or add pressure about how they should be using their downtime.
+I try to allow kids to explore their interests in a low-key way, whether it’s watching craft videos or listening to an audiobook, without jumping in to “direct” their activities or add pressure about how they should be using their downtime.